TheNinth7/evcc-garmin/README.md

 After making changes, run `/source-annot-tinyglance/create-source-files.bat` to regenerate the tiny glance source files.
 This script copies the files and removes the `:glance` annotations.
 It requires `sed` for Windows to be installed and added to your `PATH` environment variable.
 You can download it from [here](https://gnuwin32.sourceforge.net/packages/sed.htm).

 Alternatively, you can use the custom VS Code task defined in the project.
-Press `CTRL+SHIFT+B` and choose `Generate Source for Tiny Glance` to run the batch file from the integrated terminal.
+Press `CTRL+SHIFT+B` and choose `evccg: Generate Source for Tiny Glance` to run the batch file from the integrated terminal.

 <br>